 Theodore Roosevelt’s presidency was marked by a fervent commitment to progressive reforms that aimed to address the pressing issues of his time.
 One of his most notable endeavors was trust-busting, where he took on large and powerful corporations to ensure fair competition in the marketplace.
 Roosevelt’s dedication to consumer protection was evident in the passage of significant legislation, including the Pure Food and Drug Act and the Meat Inspection Act.
 These groundbreaking laws were instrumental in safeguarding the health and well-being of the American people by regulating food and drug quality and ensuring the safety of meat products.

 Furthermore, Theodore Roosevelt’s legacy in conservation and environmental protection remains unparalleled.
 He expanded the national parks system, setting aside vast tracts of land for the enjoyment and preservation of future generations.
 His efforts in natural resource conservation protected America’s natural treasures and laid the groundwork for the modern environmental movement.
-Roosevelt’s presidency stands as a testament to his unwavering commitment to addressing social, economic, and environmental issues through progressive policies that continue to shape the nation’s governance and priorities.
+Additionally, Roosevelt’s presidency stands as a testament to his unwavering commitment to addressing social, economic, and environmental issues.
+His progressive policies continue to shape the nation’s governance and priorities today.

 Foreign Policy and Diplomacy